jlesage/docker-handbrake/README.md

 ### Multiple Watch Folders

-If needed, up to 4 additionnal watch folders can be used:
+If needed, additionnal watch folders can be used:
   - `/watch2`
   - `/watch3`
   - `/watch4`
   - `/watch5`
+  - etc.

 This is useful in scenarios where videos need to be converted by different presets.
 For example, one could use a watch folder for movies and another watch